READYWARE READYWARE — Electronic Personification

 What you need

-A BroadLink RM4 Mini (IR) or BroadLink RM4 Pro (IR + RF) connected to the same WiFi network as your phone or tablet.
-Set it up once in Settings → Device Setup.
+For most people, the easiest path is a BroadLink RM4 Mini (IR only) or RM4 Pro (IR + RF) on the same WiFi as your phone — they're cheap, reliable, and learn new signals from any remote.
+Set up once in Settings → Device Setup.
+BroadLink makes the hardware, READYWARE makes it tick.

 1